gerard-pmh/card-maker/README.md

 # Card Maker

-A simple react-redux example based on the redux todo example
+A simple react-redux example inspired by the redux todo example

 ## build project
 ```